Last Updated on October 21, 2023

 You Definitely Don’t Need a Dedicated IP for BBC iPlayer

 It’s simply not practical, literally millions of people share IP addresses all the time.
 For example, if you had to have a dedicated IP address then only one person in a house or flat could access the BBC online at the same time.
 That’s clearly not the case and why it’s unlikely the BBC would ever make such a filter or block active.

 This is actually good news for my friends because it meant they could cut their costs substantially in watching the wonderful BBC.
 All you need is a VPN/proxy service which has an endpoint server based in the UK.
-You will occasionally see reports of the bbc iplayer VPN not working however it isn’t through blocking anyone who isn’t on their own reserved IP address.
+You will occasionally see reports of the BBC iPlayer VPN not working however it isn’t through blocking anyone who isn’t on their own reserved IP address.
 That means that loads of inexpensive security services would work perfectly as they keep the costs down by sharing IP addresses between users – although the data is still protected by encryption.
-Sure there are lots of concurrent connections from the same addresses, but that’s perfectly normal behaviour anyway.
-It should be noted though that it’s still wise not too over do it.
-If you have tens of thousands of concurrent connections all streaming from the same IP address then that might raise a few red flags in the BBC server rooms.
+Sure, there are lots of concurrent connections from the same addresses, but that’s perfectly normal behaviour anyway.
+It should be noted though that it’s still wise not to overdo it.
+If you have tens of thousands of concurrent connections all streaming from the same IP address, then that might raise a few red flags in the BBC server rooms.

 So, investing in a service to watch the BBC from outside the UK is without doubt a great investment.
 The BBC online site has gone from strength to strength and is packed full of incredible programmes in all sorts of areas.
 What’s more one of these VPNs opens up all the other UK TV stations as well including the ITV Player which has also really improved over the last few years.